 This activity will provide you with an outline to draft your targeted resume.
-Review the job posting you selected in the "Identifying Skills Employers are Seeking" and use it to complete the sections below.
+Review the job posting you selected in the "Identify Skills Employers are Seeking" and use it to complete the sections below.

+Position desires or requires: Do I have it?
+Where did I obtain it?
 Objective : What job am I applying for?

-Summary : What skills/experience are preferred

-or required for this position?

-Experience : What roles, responsibilities, or duties

-is the employer asking me to perform?

-Education : What type of education or training is

-desired/required by the employer?
+Summary : What skills/experience are preferred or required for this position?
+Experience : What roles, responsibilities, or duties is the employer asking me to perform?
+Education : What type of education or training is desired/required by the employer?